keenhenry/keenhenry.github.io/_posts/2024-11-02-ghent-day-trip.md

 First of all, it was huge when all the panels were opened (which was the case when we were there)!
 Second, the details in the paintings in all the panels were with remarkable details.
-The shadows of the figures, the landscapes and various objects were just in impeccable precision and realistic.
+The shadows of the figures, the landscapes and various objects were just so realistic and in impeccable precision.

 The work was commissioned by a wealthy merchant.
 Jan van Eyck's brother, Hubert, started the painting first but passed away before he could finish it, after that Jan van Eyck finished the remaining work.
 This painting is special because it is considered